JialuJialu/Social-Dynamic-Lab/vesta/jupyter.md

 You can then run the file in the command line by typing `./file_name`

+##Troubleshooting
+You may run into issues with the port on your local machine already being in use.
+This can happen sometimes if you disconnect and then reconnect to the notebook locally.
+To solve this you can kill the processes running on the port using the command `sudo kill $(sudo lsof -t -i:8888)` but remember to use caution when using `sudo`!

 ## Using in combination with screen:
 To use it most efficiently you should also familiarize yourself with `screen`.
 This will allow you to keep your notebook running and maintain your local